Since it is native, there won’t be much in the way of pests/threats/disease. It is very hardy.

 Fauna problems with Butterfly Milkweed

 I’ve not seen any problems from disease on my plants, but I have seen plenty of aphids/milkweed bugs.
 If these plants are in a prominent place, you can spray them with soapy water or a hose to remove the insects.
 Also, I have occasionally had rabbits nibble young plants, but once they reach a certain size this is usually not a problem.
-So applying some liquid fence is probably a good idea, and certainly doesn’t hurt when transplanting out young seedlings.
+Studies have also shown that Asclepias Tuberosa experiences little damage from herbavoirs once established.
+So applying some liquid fence is probably a good idea and certainly doesn’t hurt when transplanting out young seedlings.

 Growing Asclepias Tuberosa from seed